Antonio Iturmendi Bañales: From sidelines back to power

-In late 1942 Iturmendi was not re-appointed to the new Consejo Nacional and he found himself on the sidelines of official politics; according to some scholars he commenced the period of "largo ostracismo", which was to last until the end of the decade.
+In late 1942 Iturmendi was not reappointed to the new Consejo Nacional and he found himself on the sidelines of official politics; according to some scholars he commenced the period of "largo ostracismo", which was to last until the end of the decade.
 Politically he seemed bewildered, vacillating between Javierista Carlism, Juanista Carlism, Carloctavismo and Francoism.
 In 1943 together with orthodox Carlist leaders he signed a letter to Franco; the signatories demanded that totalitarian features of the regime are removed and traditional institutions are brought back.
 Some authors claim that in 1944 Iturmendi returned to Comunión Tradicionalista, allegedly because he sensed that after the Allied takeover of Western Europe the end of Francoism was near.
 However, almost at the same time Iturmendi was reportedly engaged in drafting a political manifesto of the Alfonsist claimant Don Juan; it materialized in 1946 as Bases Institucionales de la Monarquía Española.
 Some scholars claim that the 1946 Ley de Sucesión partially acknowledged the Juanista proposal.
 Others suggest rather that it might have been written with the Carloctavista claimant in mind; together with Esteban Bilbao, Iturmendi emerged as one of the best known supporters of Karl Pius Habsburgo-Lorena.
 As at the time it appeared that Carloctavistas enjoyed some cautious backing of the regime it might have seemed that Iturmendi took part in a Francoist plot to install a puppet king.
-Indeed, he started to re-gain position in officialdom; in 1947 he was appointed to the new Consejo Nacional of Falange and as its member he automatically gained seat in the third Francoist Cortes, assembled in 1949.
+Indeed, he started to regain position in officialdom; in 1947 he was appointed to the new Consejo Nacional of Falange and as its member he automatically gained seat in the third Francoist Cortes, assembled in 1949.